HewlettPackard/jupyterhub-samlauthenticator/README.md

 If the timezone being passed in by the `NotOnOrAfter` and `NotBefore` fields cannot be read by `strptime()`, don't fear!
 So long as the timezone that the IdP resides in is known, it's possible to set the IdP's timezone.
 Set the `idp_timezone` field to a string that uniquely designates a timezone that can be looked up by [`pytz`](https://pypi.org/project/pytz/), and login should be able to continue.

+The following two configurations are _usually_ on logout handlers, but because SAML is a special login method, we put these on the Authenticator.

+If the user's servers should be shut down when they logout, set `shutdown_on_logout` to `True`.
+This stops all servers that the user was running as part of their session.
+It is a somewhat dangerous to set this option to `True` because a user may not be done with computations that they are running on those servers.

+The SAMLAuthenticator _usually_ attempts to forward users to the SLO URI set in the SAML Metadata.
+If this is not the desired behavior for whatever reason, set `slo_forward_on_logout` to `False`.
+This will change the page the user is forwarded to on logout from the page specified in the xml metadata to the standard jupyterhub logout page.

 #### Example Configurations

 ```py